DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _Using angel forces they could trap us.
 Which would be a certain way to crush us._

-Their explanation about captured elven elders by itself was not enough for a trust.
+Their explanation about captured elven elder by itself was not enough for a trust.

 "I'll put my own neck on the line."